JustBobinAround/vector_node/README.md

 ## Features

-- **Tree Structure**: Each node in the tree contains information about a web page, including depth, embeddings, URL, and page number.
-- **Binary Tree**: The tree follows a binary structure, with each node having two children (`node_a` and `node_b`).
-This should improve finding results earlier, but the time complexity is still O(n).
+- **K-D Tree Structure**: Each node in the K-D tree contains information about a, including depth, embeddings, URL, and page number.
+The tree follows a binary structure, with each node having two children (`node_a` and `node_b`).
+This should improve finding results to an average time of Log(n), but a worst case time complexity of O(n).
-- **Multithreading**: The code uses the `rayon` crate for parallel processing to improve performance of the cosine similarity calculations.
+- **Multithreading**: This repo uses the `rayon` crate for parallel processing to improve performance of the cosine similarity calculations.
 - **Serialization and Deserialization**: The tree can be serialized to and deserialized from JSON format.